Budibase/website/content/blog/how-to-make-a-web-app/index.md

 It’s time to put yourself in the shoes of your user.
 In step 5 we’re going to plan your web apps workflow.

 Now is the time to go back to step 2 and look at your market research.
 Take your list of competitors and sign up to their free trials.
 Have a quick play around with their product.

-Write notes on what you thought was good, and what you thought was bad.
+Write notes on what you thought was good and what you thought was bad.
 Pay particular attention to the workflow.

 After you’ve finished analysing your competitor’s web apps, it’s time to write down different workflows for your app.
 Consider the following points: